 The Centre for Journalism is leading the development of journalism as an academic discipline rooted in professional newsroom practice.
 It was established in 2008 to achieve top standards in teaching and research.

 A lively and welcoming community spirit exists within the Centre.
 There are regular social events, seminars and masterclasses.
 Recent visitors have included: Allan Little, BBC correspondent; Sarah Ivens founding Editor-in-Chief of OK!
-Magazine USA; Gavin Esler, presenter of Newsnight; Jon Snow, presenter of Channel 4 News, Mark Thompson, former Director General of the BBC, Alex Crawford three times RTS TV journalist of the year, Stephanie Flanders former Economics Editor BBC and Stuart Ramsay Sky News Chief Correspondent.
+Magazine USA; Gavin Esler, former presenter of Newsnight; Jon Snow, presenter of Channel 4 News, Mark Thompson, former Director General of the BBC, Alex Crawford three times RTS TV journalist of the year, Stephanie Flanders former Economics Editor BBC and Stuart Ramsay Sky News chief Correspondent.
 Thanks to the range of research and professional interests in the Centre, we can offer wide scope for research supervision.

 The Centre enjoys strong links with other academic departments including the School of History, Kent Law School and the School of Politics and International Relations.
 It encourages collaborative and interdisciplinary research and joint supervision.